snowyTheHamster/pdf_reorder_with_ocr/README.md

 The PDF file is converted into jpgs.

-There will be one jpg file per PDF page and they will be generated in the temp_folder.
+temporary jpg and txt files will be generated per pdf page.

 You can edit the parameters in **convert_from_path** for more options.
 More info is available in the **pdf2image** documentation above.